-This Proxy Circular is furnished in connection with the solicitation of proxies by and on behalf of Management for use at the annual general meeting of shareholders being held on Wednesday, May 11, 2022, at 11:00 a.m.
-(Eastern Time) as a virtual-only meeting available via live audio webcast available at www.virtualshareholdermeeting.com/YP2022 (the "Meeting").
+This Proxy Circular is furnished in connection with the solicitation of proxies by and on behalf of Management for use at the annual general meeting of shareholders being held on Thursday, May 11, 2023, at 11:00 a.m.
+(Eastern Time) as a virtual-only meeting available via live audio webcast available at www.virtualshareholdermeeting.com/YP2023 (the "Meeting").

-The information contained herein is given as at March 24, 2022, except where otherwise indicated.
+The information contained herein is given as at March 24, 2023, except where otherwise indicated.

-In this Proxy Circular, the words "we", "us", "our", the "Company", the "Corporation", "Yellow Pages" and "YP" refer to Yellow Pages Limited (including Yellow Pages Digital & Media Solutions Limited, 411 Local Search Corp.
-(411.ca) dissolved as of September 30, 2020, YPG (USA) Holdings, Inc. and Yellow Pages Digital & Media Solutions LLC (the latter two collectively YP USA).
+In this Proxy Circular, the words "we", "us", "our", the "Company", the "Corporation", "Yellow Pages" and "YP" refer to Yellow Pages Limited (including Yellow Pages Digital & Media Solutions Limited, YPG (USA) Holdings, Inc. and Yellow Pages Digital & Media Solutions LLC, (the latter two collectively YP USA).